 The final thing to do is wait until your windscreen and windows have de-misted before driving off.
 Motoring in icy conditions is dangerous enough, without running the risk of an accident due to obscured vision.

-If the time has come to invest in an upgrade, you’ll find a range of quality pre-owned vans at Vanwise in Maidstone, Dunstable and Harlow.
+If the time has come to invest in an upgrade, you’ll find a range of quality pre-owned vans at Vanwise in Harlow and Maidstone.
 To book a test drive or discover more about our commercial vehicles, contact your local dealership today.